FLL and HWO Background

 The FLL Airport Improvements and Renovations Program (FLLAIR) will modernize the terminals, add gates for international and domestic destinations, and keep delays to a minimum through a new runway.
 FLLAIR includes these major projects.

-- Terminal 4 will expand from 10 to 14 gates with more international gates.
+- Terminal 4 will expand from 10 to 14 gates with more international gates and expanded Customs facility.
 There will also be more restaurants and shops for passengers.

 - The Terminal Modernization Program will upgrade and improve Terminals 1, 2, and 3.

-- Concourse A in Terminal 1 will have five gates for both international and domestic flights.
+- Concourse A in Terminal 1 opened in July 2017 with five gates for both international and domestic flights.